Home / Use Cases / Audiences / Public-Facing Parents

 Verify every removal

 Each submission is checked.
-Brokers that partially comply — removing your profile but leaving a child's name in a "relatives" section — get follow-up requests and legal escalation until the record is fully cleared.
+Brokers that partially comply — removing your profile but leaving a child's name in a "relatives" section — get follow-up requests and continued escalation until that data comes down too.

 4